9 Steps To Choose The Best Project Management Tool in 2024

 Now it’s time to test out the tool for yourself.
-Almost all project management tools come with a free trial, and even if they don’t, many companies are happy to offer one if you ask.
+Almost all tools come with a free trial, and even if they don’t, many companies are happy to offer one if you ask.
 First you should gather together a small group to pilot the tool together.
 Make sure to choose people who have different functions and working styles, as diverse opinions are critical to preventing future issues.

 It’s also a good idea (if possible) to have the pilot team work on a real project.
 It’s easy to play around with the features for five minutes, but you need to see how it performs when you use it to get something done.
 Otherwise, you won’t truly understand its benefits and drawbacks in relation to your project management needs.

 It’s also important to test out the customer service.
 Implementing a new tool, even if it’s a great fit, takes work.
 A provider that supports you can make all the difference.
 Better yet, request a demo and spend 30 minutes to an hour with their sales team to learn a bit more about how the sales team themselves are using the tool, and what functionalities you can expect.
 You can also ask the support team a question and see how long it takes them to respond.
 Check out their help center and resources to see if they have assets that will help you get started.
 Ask your sales representative how they plan to support you if you make the switch.

-Here are some of our favorite project management tools that offer free trials:
+Our favorite PM tools that offer free trials:

 - Hive – Hive offers a 14-day free trial with no credit card required